 The Import Data dialog box now resembles the following figure.

-Click Import to add the data to the System Identification Tool.
-The tool adds an icon to represent the data.
+Click Import to add the data to the System Identification app.
+The app adds an icon to represent the data.

 Click Close to close the Import Data dialog box.